 Such patients include those with emphysema, asthma, bronchitis, pneumonia, cardiac failure, and chest trauma.

 The focus is in the diagnosis, treatment, and management of patients suffering from diseases of the cardiopulmonary system.
 RTs serve as members of cardiac arrest and trauma admission teams or home care providers.
 They are committed to respiratory wellness and disease prevention and are often found administering family asthma and freedom from nicotine programs.
-Patients of all ages are treated by RTs, from premature infants in respiratory distress to senior citizens with end-stage ventilatory failure.
+Patients of all ages are treated by RTs, from premature infants in respiratory distress to senior citizens with end-stage ventilator failure.

 What do Respiratory Therapists do?